[0] Project Overview #

 - Project Planning [3]

-- I can plan a wireframe with appropriate color palette and fonts
+- I can design a detailed wireframe with appropriate elements and include descriptions to explain additional interactions

 - I can update the design specifications over time with a justification as to why changes were made